Abdullah9001/Abdullah9001/README.md

 I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Over the past years, I created 100s of websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with WordPress but some technologies I enjoy working with include Html, CSS, JavaScript, Vuejs, Nuxt.

-Skills: JAVASCRIPT / VUE JS / NUXT JS / JS / HTML / CSS
+Skills: JAVASCRIPT / VUE JS / NUXT JS / Firebase / JS / HTML / CSS

 - 🔭 I’m currently working on New Project
-- 🌱 I’m currently learning Vue js
+- 🌱 I’m currently learning Node js
 - 👯 I’m looking to collaborate on Github